agustinaponte/ding/README.md

 `-h | --help`
 Shows help and exits

-# Examples:
+# Examples

 ```
-ding <host> | Pings a host and plays sound for every response
+ding <host> | Pings a host and plays a sound for every response
 ```

 # ToDo/Ideas